 For the second year in a row, the city of Bristol was host to the Virtual Reality World Conference (VRWC) that saw over 750 delegates from 20+ countries arrive at England’s south-west coast.
-With over 36 expert speakers and 27 exhibiters, the VRWC is one of the world’s leading international VR events.
-The conference took … Continue reading Virtual Reality World Congress – Bristol, 2017 – VIDEO – Time to invest in VR?

 As a tech-junkie, I saw the opportunity to interview Robert Scoble as a chance to converse with a man who could be perceived as a sort of conduit for all things technology and start-up related.
-Robert is the entrepreneur in residence at Upload VR – a company dedicated to accelerating the success of the immersive … Continue reading A conversation with Robert Scoble

 The role of sound in Virtual Reality (VR) is a factor that can oftentimes be overlooked by the user because of the novelty of the visual experience, however, as people become more accustomed to and expectant of the technology, immersive audio may very well dictate who reigns supreme.
-Firstly, it is important to note that ‘hearing’ is the … Continue reading Music in VR – Balancing Information and Emotion

 Speaking at Cork’s first ever Virtual Reality conference, Derek Gallagher – event host and founder of MavricVR – noted that “at present there is no VR or AR capital of Europe… and there will be”.
-Those unfamiliar with the abbreviations above might also be unaware that Cork City, and Ireland in general, is quietly emerging … Continue reading Virtual Reality and Augmented Reality to take-off in Cork

 An exploration of Web 2.0, journalism and online news – a perspective based on bipartisan power structures, the ‘team-mentality’ and the psychology of online communities.
 Introduction Speaking on Capitol Hill following her defeat to Donald J. Trump in the US Presidential election, Hillary Rodham Clinton stated that there has been an “epidemic of malicious fake … More Web 2.0 and Journalism: a tool or a curse?
 An Academic Investigation.